-Truthfully, most NYC visitors only scratch the surface by visiting popular spots like Times Square, the Empire State Building, and Central Park.
-I’d like to highlight a Lower Manhattan 2-day itinerary that includes some well-known spots, as well as some quieter spots, you may not realize are right under your nose.
-This is not a hurry-up-and-cram-everything-in itinerary, but rather a get-to-know-Lower-Manhattan itinerary.
+As a local New Yorker, I’d like to highlight a Lower Manhattan itinerary that includes some well-known spots, as well as some under-the-radar gems, you may not realize are right under your nose.

 Let’s head south, shall we?

 How to Explore Lower Manhattan like a Local